Marine Litter and Plastics Accounting

 Land-based litter flows require estimation of:

-The methodology developed by Jambeck et al. (2015) provides an established framework for estimating plastic waste input from land to ocean, based on coastal population, waste generation rates, waste management infrastructure, and modelled leakage[23].
-This approach uses:
+The methodology developed by Jambeck et al. (2015) estimates plastic waste input from land to ocean based on coastal population, waste generation rates, waste management infrastructure, and modelled leakage[17]:

 Plastic marine debris = Coastal population ×